Frequently Asked Questions

 Call or email Brenda Piatz in Academic Programs (ext.
 6036, or piatz@mac).
 She can look up your exam score for you.

 If you didn’t take the test, you should be in 101.
 If you’re bored out of your mind, talk to your instructor.

 In order to test out of Macalester’s foreign language requirement, you must take the SAT II with Listening, and score a 620 or better.
 You cannot “test out” of school’s language requirement with the online placement exam.
 The online exam is only to help you figure out which class would best suit your ability.

 I took the SAT II and scored 620 or higher.
 Who at Macalester needs to know so I don’t have to take a language class?

 If you are an incoming First Year, you should request that SAT send the results to Macalester.
 If you are taking the test after arriving at Macalester, you can also request that SAT send the results to Macalester, or you can provide a copy to the Registrar’s office and a copy to Academic Programs.

-I am interested in study abroad programs to immerse myself in the culture(s) of the French and Francophone speaking world.
+I am interested in study abroad programs to immerse myself in the culture(s) of the Spanish/Portuguese-speaking world.
 What programs does Macalester offer?
-Which ones does the Department of French and Francophone Studies recommend?
+Which ones does the Department of Hispanic Studies recommend?

 Here’s our page on study abroad programs.

 I would like to study abroad for a year.
 Is it possible?
 Who do I need to talk to?

 Yes, it is possible to study abroad for a year.
 Before you get too far in your plans, you should read the Center for Study Away’s website on study abroad.